King Iron Bridge & Manufacturing Company

-The King Iron Bridge & Manufacturing Company was a late-19th-century bridge building company located in Cleveland, Ohio.
-It was founded by Zenas King (1818–1892) in 1858 and subsequently managed by his sons, James A. King and Harry W. King and then his grandson, Norman C. King, until the mid-1920s.
+The King Iron Bridge & Manufacturing Company was an American bridge building company.
+It was based in Cleveland, Ohio, United States, and was founded by Zenas King in 1858.
+It was later managed by his sons, James A. King and Harry W. King, and then his grandson, Norman C. King, until the mid-1920s.
 Many of the bridges built by the company were used during America's expansion west in the late 19th century and early 20th century, and some of these bridges are still standing today.